-'Simone Fitzwilliam,' she said, and stuck out her hand.
+"Simone Fitzwilliam," she said and stuck out her hand.
 I took it automatically; her palm was soft, warm.
 I smelled honeysuckle.
 I asked if I could come in, and she stood aside to let me enter.

-The house had been built for the aspirational lower middle class, so the hallway was narrow but well proportioned.
-It still had its original black and white tiles, though, and a scruffy but antique oak hall cupboard.
+The house had been built for the aspirational lower middle class so the hallway was narrow but well proportioned.
+It still had its original black-and-white tiles, though, and a scruffy but antique oak hall cupboard.
 Simone led me into the living room.
 I noticed that she had sturdy but well-shaped legs under the black leggings she wore.
-The house had undergone the standard gentrification package: front room knocked through into the dining room; original oak floorboards sanded down, varnished and covered in rugs.
-The furniture looked like John Lewis - expensive, comfortable and unimaginative.
-The plasma TV was conventionally large and hooked up to

-Sky and a Blu-ray player; the nearest shelves held DVDs, not books.
-A reproduction Monet hung over where the fireplace would have been if it hadn't been ripped out at some point in the last hundred years.
+The house had undergone the standard gentrification package, front room knocked through into the dining room, original oak floorboards sanded down, varnished, and covered in rugs.
+The furniture looked John Lewis, expensive, comfortable, and unimaginative.
+The plasma TV was conventionally large and hooked up to Sky and a Blu-ray player; the nearest shelves held DVDs, not books.
+A reproduction Monet hung over where the fireplace would have been if it hadn't been ripped out sometime in the last hundred years.

-'What was your relationship with Mr Wilkinson?'
+"What was your relationship with Mr. Wilkinson?"
 I asked.

-'He was my lover,' she said.
+"He was my lover," she said.

 The stereo was a boring high-end Hitachi, strictly CD and solid state - no turntable at all.
-There were a couple of racks of CDs: Wes Montgomery, Dewey Redman, Stan Getz.
-The rest were a random selection of hits from the 1990s.
+There were a couple of racks of CDs, Wes Montgomery, Dewey Redman, Stan Getz; the rest were a random selection of hits from the 1990s.

-'I'm sorry for your loss,' I said.
-'I'd like to ask you a few questions, if I can.'
+"I'm sorry for your loss," I said.
+"I'd like to ask you a few questions if I can."

-'Is that entirely necessary, Constable?' she asked.
+"Is that entirely necessary, Constable?" she asked.

-'We often investigate cases where the circumstances surrounding the death are unclear,' I said.
-Actually we, that is, the police, don't investigate unless foul play is bleeding obvious, or if the Home Office has recently issued a directive insisting we prioritise whatever the crime du jour is for the duration of the current news cycle.
+"We often investigate cases where the circumstances surrounding the death are unclear," I said.
+Actually we, that is the police, don't investigate unless foul play is bleeding obvious or if the Home Office has recently issued a directive insisting that we prioritize whatever the crime du jour was for the duration of the current news cycle.

-'Are they unclear?' asked Simone.
-'I understood poor Cyrus had a heart attack.'
-She sat down on a pastel-blue sofa and gestured for me to take my place on the matching armchair.
-'Isn't that what they call natural causes?'
-Her eyes glistened, and she rubbed at them with the back of her hand.
-'I'm sorry, Constable,' she said.
+"Are they unclear?" asked Simone.
+"I understood poor Cyrus had a heart attack."
+She sat down on a pastel blue sofa and gestured for me to take my place on the matching armchair.
+"Isn't that what they call natural causes?"
+Her eyes glistened and she rubbed at them with the back of her hand.
+"I'm sorry, Constable," she said.

-I told her to call me Peter, which you are just not supposed to do at this stage of an inquiry - I could practically hear Lesley yelling at me all the way from the Essex coast.
+I told her to call me Peter, which you are just not supposed to do at this stage of an inquiry - I could practically hear Leslie yelling at me all the way from the Essex coast.
 She still didn't offer me a cup of tea, though - I guess it just wasn't my day.

 Simone smiled.
-'Thank you, Peter.
-You can ask your questions.'
+"Thank you, Peter.
+You can ask your questions."

-'Cyrus was a musician?'
+"Cyrus was a musician?"
 I asked.

-'He played the alto sax.'
+"He played the alto sax."

-'And he played jazz?'
+"And he played jazz?"

 Another brief smile.
-'Is there any other kind of music?'
+"Is there any other kind of music?"

-'Modal, bebop or mainstream?'
+"Modal, bebop, or mainstream?"
 I asked, showing off.

-'West Coast cool,' she said.
-'Although he wasn't averse to a bit of hard bop when the occasion called for it.'
+"West Coast cool," she said.
+"Although he wasn't averse to a bit of hard bop when the occasion called for it."

-'Do you play?'
+"Do you play?"

-'Lord, no,' she said.
-'I couldn't possibly inflict my ghastly lack of talent upon an audience.
+"Lord no," she said.
+"I couldn't possibly inflict my ghastly lack of talent upon an audience.
 One needs to know one's limitations.
-I am a keen listener, though - Cyrus appreciated that.'
+I am a keen listener, though - Cyrus appreciated that."

-'Were you listening that night?'
+"Were you listening that night?"